abdrahmansoltan/Learning-Notes/Git/01-Git.md

 git merge "nathan"
 ```

-- `merge conflict` occurs when Git isn't sure which line(s) you want to use from the branches that are being merged.
+**merge conflict** -> occurs when Git isn't sure which line(s) you want to use from the branches that are being merged.

 - Create Git Branch At commit Location